-To continue to build intuition about the pixelization, consider the pixel $m$ in the antenna $i$ and pixel $n$ in the antenna $j$.
+To continue building intuition about the pixelization, consider the pixel $m$ in the antenna $i$ and pixel $n$ in the antenna $j$.
 The visibility for the pairs of dishes $i$ and $j$ is given by

-where the index to $U$ schematically implies picking the correct index in the $u-v$ plane.
-Instead of being the value of the plane at the separation of the dishes, it corresponds to the vector separating the pixel $m$ on dish $i$ and pixel $j$ on dish $n$.
-This equation now has the form of Equation \ref{eq:redundant}, but added over all the pixel pairs formed by the two beams.
-In other words, the pixelization is in effect modelling the redundant array made of $N_s\times N_s$ antennas as a grid of $N_{\rm eff} = (2M+1)N_s \times (2M+1)N_s$ independent antena elements which are phased up in blocks of $(2M+1) \times (2M+1)$.
+where the index to $U$ schematically implies the $u-v$ plane distance between pixel $m$ on antenna $i$ and pixel $n$ on antenna $j$.
+This equation now has the form of Equation \ref{eq:redundant} (with gains replaced by pixels inside the beam response), but added over all the pixel pairs formed by the two beams.
+In other words, the pixelization is in effect modelling the redundant array made of $N_s\times N_s$ antennas as a grid of $N_{\rm eff} = (2M+1)N_s \times (2M+1)N_s$ independent antenna elements which are phased up in blocks of $(2M+1) \times (2M+1)$.